haskelladdict/simgi/doc/simgi.rst

   *time = <double>*
     Maximum simulation time in seconds.
 Default is 0.0 s.

-  *outputIter = <Integer>*
+  *outputBuffer = <Integer>*
-    Output will be kept in memory and written to the output file and stdout every *outputIter* iterations.
+    Output will be kept in memory and written to the output file and stdout every *outputBuffer* iterations.
 Larger values should result in faster simulations but require more system memory.
     Default is to write output every 10000 iterations.

-    Note: *outputIter* only affects how often output is written to the output file, not how much is being accumulated during a simulation (see outputFreq parameter).
+    Note: *outputBuffer* only affects how often output is written to the output file, not how much is being accumulated during a simulation (see outputFreq parameter).

   *outputFreq = <Integer>*
-    Frequency with which output is generated.
+    Frequency with which output is generated and written to the output file.
 Default is 1000.

   *systemVol = <double>*
     Volume of the simulation system in liters.
 This is needed to